 Each year parents and adult students have the right to opt-out of statewide tests if they acknowledge that they along with teachers and administrators may lose valuable information about student progress.
-State of Oregon Test Information and Opt-out forms are available in English, Spanish, and Russian.
+State of Oregon Test Information and Opt-out forms are available in English and Spanish.
 You can also request a printed form from any school office.

 Why does participation matter?

 While no single test can give a complete picture of your child’s progress, having your child take the statewide tests provides educators and administrators with information about what educational approaches are working and where additional resources are needed.
 Your child’s participation is important to ensure schools and districts receive the targeted resources they need to help all students succeed.

 When will my child take the test?

 Your child will be tested once after he or she has completed at least two-thirds of the school year.
 Your child’s school will determine the specific dates your child takes the tests within the statewide testing window above.